Spectral Exponential Sums on Hyperbolic Surfaces

-The spectrum of the Laplacian on hyperbolic surfaces has a deep connection with certain engaging objects in number theory such as, sketchily, $L$-functions and exponential sums.
-There are a number of conjectures centered around the intrinsic structure of the discrete spectrum.
-Apart from $\lambda_{0} = 0$, which always occurs (when an associated finite dimensional unitary representation $\chi$ of $\Gamma$ is trivial) owing to the constant eigenfunction $u_{0} \coloneqq \vol(\Gamma \backslash \mathbb{H})^{-1/2}$, we cannot count separately the point and the continuous spectra.
-For a general cofinite group, it remains an open problem which spectrum is larger in order of magnitude (see Section~\ref{detecting-counterexamples}).
-From this, it turns out that asymptotics involving the spectrum entails the quantity $M_{\Gamma}(T)$ except for some special groups.
-With the information above, the Weyl law describes the asymptotic behavior of both discrete and continuous spectrum in an expanding window.
-Indeed, for any Fuchsian group $\Gamma$ of the first kind, it asserts that
+The spectrum of the Laplacian on hyperbolic surfaces has a connection with certain objects~in number theory such as $L$-functions and exponential sums.
+There are a number of conjectures centered~around~the structure of the discrete spectrum.
+Apart from $\lambda_{0} = 0$, we cannot separately count the discrete and the~continuous spectra.
+For a general cofinite group, it remains an open problem which spectrum is larger in order of~magnitude; see Section~\ref{counterexamples}.
+Weyl's law renders asymptotic behaviour of both discrete and continuous spectrum in~an~expanding window.
+For any Fuchsian group $\Gamma$ of the first kind, it asserts that